 The foliage provides beautiful fall displays of deep reds, making blueberries as ornamental as they are delicious!
-At Blue Fruit Farm, we grow a lot of varieties of blueberries including Polaris, Northland, Northblue, Bluecrop, Bluegold, Patriot, Superior, Nelson, Elliot, Elizabeth and 1 Reka.
+At Blue Fruit Farm, we grow a lot of varieties of blueberries including Polaris, Northland, Northblue, Bluecrop, Bluegold, Patriot, Superior, Nelson, Elliot, Elizabeth, Hannah’s Choice, and Reka.
 This wide range of varieties helps promote adequate pollination, extend the harvest season, and increase the size of our berries.
-Our initial plantings were sourced from St. Lawrence Nursery located in upstate New York, Hartmann's in Missouri for the Elizabeth variety, and Blue Grass Nursery in Kentucky for the Elliot plants.
+Our initial plantings were sourced from St. Lawrence Nurseries located in upstate New York, Hartmann’s in Missouri for the Elizabeth variety, and Blue Grass Nursery in Kentucky for the Elliot plants.
 We added Blue Ray blueberries in the spring of 2014 sourced from MOSA certified Backyard Berries of Indiana.
 We also source replacement stock from Woodstock Nursery.

 Blueberries are one of the highest ranking foods on the brain food list!
 Blueberries contain anthocyanin making it a super-antioxidant food.
 A long-term study done at Harvard on 16,000 women showed that those who ate one or more half cups of blueberries a week stayed sharper than women who did not eat the berries.
 The study also showed that those who ate blueberries could delay cognitive aging by two and a half years simply by eating this super fruit.

-Blueberries are also a wonderful and very tasty source of Vitamin C and K, Magnesium and a great source of natural fiber!
+Blueberries are also a wonderful and very tasty source of vitamins C and K, magnesium, and a great source of natural fiber!

 Citation: Shreeves, Robin (2018).
 Mother Nature Network: 5 nootropic foods to boost brain function.

 Sweet and juicy, fresh blueberries taste wonderful when ripe.
 Fresh berries can be used in salads, cereal, oatmeal, smoothies, drinks, atop ice cream or other desserts, or eaten by the handful!
 Berries can be made into jams, juices, and glazes.
 And of course, they also make for fantastic pies, crisps, muffins, scones, breads, and pancakes.